 Baked Pomegranate Glazed Salmon is a fabulous addition to the Feast of the Seven Fishes

 Steaming a whole fish is sublime.
 However, we know it is difficult to find fresh whole seafood around the world.
 Therefore, a nice fish fillet is a great option.
 Salmon has a bold flavor and can stand up to the bold flavors of the pomegranate molasses.
 We used delicious Extra Virgin Olive Oil (EVOO) from Mie Radici, seasonal navel oranges and pomegranate molasses to bring this recipe to the next level.

 What types of fish dishes do you serve with this Holiday Feast?

 Mussels, clams and linguini, fried calamari, shrimp, salted cod, antipasti of crudo (marinated raw seafood), and a million other ways.
 Fried seafood is a common element but we are not real fond of fried foods as your poor little liver must work so hard to metabolize all that fat.
 Instead, we prefer steamed, baked, sautéed or grilled options for making our fish dishes.
+Be sure to check out our Ultimate guide on 10 Different Ways to Cook Salmon for more recipe inspiration.
 How about you?
 Baked Pomegranate Glazed Salmon is a great addition as it frees up your stove top so that you are free to make your other dishes.